-BREAKING: Washington State Governor Jay Inslee Declares State of Emergency Due to Coronavirus
+State of Emergency Declared in Washington State Over Coronavirus

 “This will allow us to get the resources we need,” the governor said in a written statement.
 “This is a time to take common-sense, proactive measures to ensure the health and safety of those who live in Washington state.
 Our state agency directors have been actively preparing since the nation’s first case appeared in Snohomish County.
 Washingtonians can be assured we’ve taken this threat seriously and have been working in collaboration with our health care partners to develop plans and procedures to prepare for what could likely be a worldwide pandemic.”

-President Donald Trump described the first person to die on U.S. soil from a Covid-19 infection as a woman in her mid-50s with a medical history that put her in a high-risk category.
+President Donald Trump described the first person to die on U.S. soil from a Covid-19 infection as a man in his mid-50s with a medical history that put him in a high-risk category.

 Washington officials announced on Saturday the confirmation of three new cases on Saturday in addition to the two announced Friday night, KIRO7, local news outlet, reported.
 The initial report does not describe how the three new patients became infected.
 One of the cases announced Friday is being called a possible community-spread infection.

-Note: Editor’s Note: The deceased patient was originally reported to be a woman by President Trump during his press conference.
-Officials in Washington state later clarified the decedent was a man.
-This article has been updated to reflect the new information.